socketio/socket.io-p2p/README.md

   p2psocket.emit('peer-obj', {peerId: peerId})
 })

-// This event will be triggered over socket transport until `useSockets` is set to `false` p2psocket.on('peer-msg', function(data) {
+// This event will be triggered over socket transport until `usePeerConnection` is set to `true` p2psocket.on('peer-msg', function(data) {
   console.log(data)
 })